arg2009/selectel-client/README.md

 1. Create an External Panel User
 2. Grant it access to your Project containing your Kubernetes cluster
-3. Take note of the username, password, external panel cnam and kubernetes ID
+3. Take note of the username, password, external panel cname and kubernetes ID